Full Year Financial Statement And Dividend Announcement 2016

 - There are no known polished diamond inventory issues of substance at this time.

-- The trends noted above, positive macroeconomics, continued positive and renewed consumer demand for polished diamonds in key markets, a robust supply of rough diamonds at economically viable prices and no inventory overhang, should underpin continued healthy industry activity, and, by extension, Group sales.
+- The trends noted above, positive macroeconomics, continued positive consumer demand for polished diamonds in key markets, a robust supply of rough diamonds at favourable prices and no inventory overhang, should underpin continued healthy industry activity in 2017, and, by extension, Group sales.
+Incidentally, we have had no substantial negative impact from India's demonetization program, as evidenced by our record fourth quarter.

-We continue to focus our research and development initiatives on the following projects:
+We will focus our research and development initiatives on the following projects:

 - Polished diamond trade systems:

-- Expansion of our operational infrastructure for the Sarine Profile™;
+- Expansion of our operational infrastructure for Sarine Profile™;

-- Enhancement of our Sarine Profile™ in order to provide additional capabilities for customer programs, as required, mainly additional shapes – current work is on Oval shaped diamonds to be followed by Pear and Heart shapes (having concluded work on Radiant, Cushion, Ascher, Princess, Emerald and other program-specific shapes, such as Shining House's octagon).
+- Continued enhancement of Sarine Profile™ in order to provide additional capabilities for customer programs, as required, mainly additional shapes – current work continues on less ubiquitous shapes, such as Ovals, Pears, Marquises and Hearts.

-- Integration of the recently acquired Sarine Connect™ (previously known as DiaMining) technology to enhance our Sarine Profile™ with significantly better in-store capabilities, as well as advanced inventory management functionalities.
+- Integration of the recently acquired Sarine Connect™ (previously known as DiaMining) technology to enhance Sarine Profile™ with mobile device capabilities, as well as virtual inventory functionalities, while also augmenting Sarine Connect™'s interface with more retail-oriented features.

-- Enhancement of the Sarine Profile™ integrated with the Sarine Connect™ to support the display of jewellery pieces and not just loose polished diamonds.
-As retail businesses showcase set jewellery by far more often than loose stones, this will significantly broaden the appeal and applicability of the Sarine Profile™.
-Furthermore, it will allow a retail business to showcase all their inventory on one unified platform, not only the high-end programs with high-quality diamonds, for which the Sarine Profile™ is increasingly becoming the preferred sales vehicle, but also the more ubiquitous jewellery lines.
+- Enhancement of Sarine Profile™ to support the display of jewellery pieces and not just loose polished diamonds.
+As retail businesses display set jewellery by far more often than loose stones, this will significantly broaden the appeal and applicability of Sarine Profile™.

 - Manufacturing products: Overall ongoing improvements to our Advisor™ rough planning software continue to enhance its capabilities and productivity along with refined IP protection.
 We have completed development of the ability to predict the planned polished diamond's light performance during its planning stage.
-We are now working on the capability to plan a polished diamond to meet desired light performance grades in general (e.g., Ultimate) or specific grades of specific subparameters of light performance (e.g., ultimate Fire).
-Completion of the integration of these new capabilities with the Advisor™ and our faceting quality control software (the Instructor™), so as to allow manufacturers to incorporate light performance into their manufacturing criteria and develop enhanced Cuts based on light performance as well as proportions and symmetry, will be released in Advisor™ 7.0, scheduled for mid-2017.
+We are now working on the capability to plan a polished diamond to meet desired light performance grades in general (e.g., Ultimate) or specific grades of specific sub-parameters of light performance (e.g., Ultimate Fire).
+Completion of the integration of these new capabilities with Advisor™ and our faceting quality control software (Instructor™), so as to allow manufacturers to incorporate light performance into their manufacturing criteria and develop enhanced Cuts based on light performance as well as proportions and symmetry, will be released in Advisor™ 7.0, scheduled for mid-2017.